ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-17-sinatra-logicless_views.md

 use any of these sort of presenter/view model/decorator libraries.
 I have not seen them provide any significant benefit over this approach.
 This approach is simple and direct.
 How could using a library increase the understandability or flexibility?
-It hasn't for me.
+It will not.
 This is another example of continually fighting against bring more dependencies into a project.
 Code someone else writes is the hardest to maintain.

 These classes usually end in `Page` because people usually talk about "the xxx page."
-This makes the mapping between nontechnical and technical work easier.
-The page will undoubtably contain subcomponents.
-A nested class is used there.
+This makes the mapping between nontechnical and technical discussion easier.
+The page will undoubtedly contain subcomponents.
+Use a nested class.
 This keeps everything for that page inside a given namespace.

-It's easy to use the object.
+It's easy to use this object.
 Sinatra uses instance variables to share data with templates.
 ERB makes it possible to reach other instance variables so be sure to set only one!
 Here's an example: